 For properties owned before April 2015 non-residents are only taxed on gains made from that date onwards.
 But if a non-resident acquires a UK residential property after April 2015 they are taxed on the entire gain when they sell it.
 Non-residents don’t pay CGT on overseas asset disposals unless they involve UK gains.
 Knowing these differences is key to compliance and avoiding unexpected tax liabilities.

 Temporary non-residency also affects CGT.
+The temporary non residence rules are anti-avoidance measures that determine whether gains made during a period of non-residence are subject to UK CGT upon return.
 If you’ve been a UK resident for 4 out of the last 7 years before leaving you may be considered temporarily non-resident and this will affect your CGT obligations.
 Gains made during the temporary non-residency period may be subject to UK CGT when you return.

 You must report all profits from selling foreign properties to HMRC even if the profit is below the annual exemption as some thresholds still require reporting.
+Your taxable income for the year will influence the CGT rate applied to your overseas property gains.
 This is crucial for managing capital gains tax liabilities effectively.

 Capital Gains Tax Calculation

-Calculating capital gains tax involves working out the capital gain by subtracting the purchase price from the sale price including all costs.
+Calculating capital gains tax involves working out the capital gain by subtracting the purchase price from the selling price, including all costs.
+The selling price is a key figure in determining the gain realized from the sale.
 Allowable expenses such as purchase and improvement costs can be deducted from your taxable gains.

 Calculating Taxable Gains

 To calculate your taxable gains, you need to determine the profit made from the sale of the asset.
 This involves subtracting the original purchase price from the sale price.
 Additionally, you can deduct allowable expenses, such as costs incurred during the purchase and any improvements made to the property.
+If your overseas property qualifies for specific reliefs, such as being a furnished holiday let or your main residence, different CGT rules may apply.
 The resulting figure is your taxable gain, which will be subject to CGT.
 Keeping detailed records of all transactions and expenses is crucial for accurate calculations and compliance.

 Capital Gains Tax Rates